336699github/kaggle_1c_company_predict_sales/README.md

 # kaggle_1c_company_predict_sales
 1c company - predict future sales (Kaggle)
-This is the solution for the ‘1C company, predict future sales’ competition, which serves as Final project for "How to win a data science competition" Coursera course.
+This is the solution for the ‘1C company, predict future sales’ competition.
 I ranked 6th on the public leaderboard out of 388 participants.
 https://www.kaggle.com/c/competitive-data-science-final-project/leaderboard